Aviatorscode2/Donut-Finder/docs/tutorials/donut-store/search-store-by-name.md

 layout: page
 ---

-# Search Donut Store by Name
+# How to Search for Donut Stores by Name

 In this tutorial, you'll learn how to search for a donut store by its name using the Donut Finder API.